thirdgen88/ignition-docker/docs/README.md

 Note that if you wish to remove a third-party module from your gateway, you will need to remove it from `/path/to/my/modules` after removing it through the Gateway Webpage.
 If you do not remove the module from the bind-mount path, it will be relinked the next time the gateway restarts.

 If you wish to overwrite a built-in module with one from the bind-mount path, declare an environment variable `GATEWAY_MODULE_RELINK=true`.
 This will cause the built-in module to be removed and the new one linked in its place prior to gateway startup.

+## How to integrate third party JDBC drivers

+_New with latest 7.9.13 and 8.0.7 images as of 2020-01-25!_

+To automatically link and associated third-party JDBC driver `*.jar` files, place them in a folder on the Docker host, and bind-mount the folder into `/jdbc` within the container.
+The `JDBCDRIVERS` table within the gateway configuration database will be searched for Java Class Names that have a match within one of the available `*.jar` files under `/jdbc`.
+When matched, the driver will be linked from there into the active location at `/var/lib/ignition/user-lib/jdbc`.
+Finally, the `JDBCDRIVERS` table records will be updated with the name of the associated `.jar` file.
+No additional action is needed to then leverage database connections with those drivers within the gateway.

+    $ ls /path/to/my/jdbc-drivers

+    mysql-connector-java-8.0.19.jar

+    $ docker run -p 8088:8088 -v my-ignition-data:/var/lib/ignition/data \
+         -v /path/to/my/jdbc-drivers:/jdbc \
+         -v /path/to/my/modules:/modules \
+         -e GATEWAY_ADMIN_PASSWORD=password \
+         -d kcollins/ignition:8.0.7

+Note that if you remove the JDBC driver `.jar` file in the future, the `JDBCDRIVERS` database table within your gateway configuration database will likely still have the filename definition there, expecting a file to be available.

+If you wish to link in a JDBC driver with the same name as a built-in driver, declare an environment variable `GATEWAY_JDBC_RELINK=true`.
+This will cause the built-in JDBC driver to be removed and the new one linked in its place prior to gateway startup.

 ## Upgrading a volume-persisted Ignition Container